What AI Actually Cites: New Data Is Changing the Role of PR

 One of the most important takeaways is that AI systems overwhelmingly rely on non-paid, third-party content.

-Research shows that approximately 82% of links cited by AI come from earned media, with journalism alone accounting for roughly a quarter of all citations.
+The Muck Rack research shows that approximately 82% of links cited by AI come from earned media, with journalism alone accounting for roughly a quarter of all citations.

 What’s changed is that this credibility now directly shapes how AI systems describe companies and technologies.